Wound Care Fundamentals - Part 2 - Case Studies

 This is part 2 of the Wound Care Fundamentals series.
-Purchase and download part 1 here.
+To purchase and download part 1 click here.

 After a review of wound etiology, wound appearance and wound dressing options, this video will take a deep dive into a range of patient case studies.

 In this section, we'll discuss wound etiology in the context of foot care.
 The patient wounds you'll see as a basic foot care provider will generally fall into one of three categories: arterial, venous and neuropathic.
 Understanding the reasons behind the wound will help you to make the most appropriate assessment for wound care.

 Many of our patients will have multiple comorbidities, so it's critical for foot care providers to assess the patient's condition based on a clinical assessment of the sizes, shapes and locations of wounds.
 Understanding the most common wounds for venous and non-venous conditions will help you to determine when to send your patient for an additional checkups and who to best refer them to.

 There are a range of dressings and wound care methods available, and being able to provide the right treatment the first time will depend on your knowledge of the type of wound you're dealing with.
 In this section, we'll complete a refresher on primary wound dressing and secondary wound dressings, and the goal of each type of dressing.

 The bulk of the video will be comprised of examining various cases of real patients who have experienced foot and leg wounds and been in Dr. Overstreet's care.
 We'll identify slough, necrotic tissue, infected tissue, granulating tissue and epithelializing tissue, and provide ample real-life examples of each.